 Is This For Me?

-This is the place for those who deal with chronic illness and want to build hope.
+This is the place for those who deal with chronic and mental illnesses, and aren’t satisfied with just getting by.
 But you might be thinking,

-I don’t have a chronic illness, so why should I keep reading?
+I don’t have a chronic illness or mental illness, so why should I keep reading?

 There are two reasons this site can still be vital for you.

 You know someone who has a chronic condition or mental illness

 You might not know it, but trust me, you do.
 Probably more than one person.

 Statistics show that over 150 million people in the US alone have a chronic or mental illness of some sort, and this number does not include the many individuals suffering with an undiagnosed or misdiagnosed illness.

 Through my Day in the Life series, you will be able to walk in the shoes of those suffering from chronic illnesses.
 You will meet the mom of a child with Rett Syndrome, who has to watch her eight-year-old daughter struggle to fit in when she cannot talk or walk.

 You will hear how a single man with epilepsy was literally saved from death by strangers when his seizure threw him in front of a train.
 You will learn how so many hide their pain, because they are ashamed of it, or because they are afraid of how others will respond.